bwilden/bper/README.md

 #> [1] "Downloading STATES data set..."
 #> [1] "Downloading SURNAMES data set..."
 #> [1] "Downloading ZIPS data set..."
+#> [1] "Downloading BLOCKS data set..."
 ```

 Warning: the total size of these file is about 60 MB.
+If you are not
+using Census Blocks for your geolocation variable, set `include_blocks =
-For more details
+FALSE` to substantially reduce the download time.
+For more details see
-see `?load_bperdata` and <https://github.com/bwilden/bperdata.> Note:
+`?load_bperdata` and <https://github.com/bwilden/bperdata.> Note: you do
-you do **not** need to install the `bperdata` package.
+**not** need to install the `bperdata` package.

 ### Step 3